Steven A. Hickham Jr.: Career

-iRacing Career
+iRacing

-In 2024 Steven started on a new endeavor, the world of VR-racing.
+In 2024, Steven started on a new endeavor, the world of VR-racing.
 Joining the Velocity Pro Sims / Sim Rental Pros esports racing team / A Sim Racing for Mental Health team alongside team owner Jose Cabrera and teammate Victor Aponte.
-On March 23rd 2024 they shared their first race together.
+On March 23, 2024 they shared their first race together.
 It was also the very same track that Hickham got his professional start at, Sebring International Raceway, for the iRacing 12 hours of Sebring.
-The race had several mishaps, but they were able to secure a top 20 finish.
-The team was able to secure a 10th place finish at the iRacing 6hrs of The Glen driving a Dallara LMP2, for their best finish of 2024.
+The race had several mishaps, but they were able to secure a top-20 finish.
+The team was able to secure a tenth place finish at the iRacing 6hrs of The Glen driving a Dallara LMP2, for their best finish of 2024.
 Hickham said in a Facebook post that the 2025 season looks probmising, and there will be great things that come of it."

 2025

 In 2025, Hickham expanded his sim-racing activities with the Velocity Pro Sims team, joining teammates Dylan Slonetsky, Edwin Litolff, and Jose Cabrera, with engineer Anthony Aznar and crew chief Dougy Trupsky.
 The team targeted premier endurance events on the iRacing platform, including the 6 Hours of Indy and the 10-hour virtual edition of the Petit Le Mans at Road Atlanta.

-At the iRacing 6 Hours of Indy, Hickham and the team delivered one of their strongest efforts to date — finishing in 6th overall in the Cadillac GTP-Hybrid category — reflecting a marked improvement in pace, strategy and consistency.
+At the iRacing 6 Hours of Indy, Hickham and the team delivered a strong effort — finishing 6th overall in the Cadillac GTP-Hybrid category — reflecting a marked improvement in pace, strategy and consistency.

-Their momentum carried into the iRacing Petit Le Mans, where after a grueling 10-hour contest the squad achieved their **first podium finish** in a major sim-endurance event, placing second overall.
+Their momentum carried into the iRacing Petit Le Mans, where after a 10-hour contest the squad achieved their first podium finish in a major sim-endurance event, placing second overall.
 The result aligned with broader attention to the event, which featured increasingly competitive fields and media coverage.

 Hickham’s 2025 campaign demonstrated how his real-world racing background and endurance discipline translated into the virtual arena.
-The progress made by Velocity Pro Sims during the season contributed to the team’s rising profile within the iRacing endurance community and helped broaden his motorsport-portfolio beyond the physical cockpit.
+The progress made by Velocity Pro Sims during the season contributed to the team's rising profile within the iRacing endurance community and helped broaden his motorsport-portfolio beyond the physical cockpit.

-Life Outside Of Racing
+Other life

 The Hickham family has been in the petrol chemical repair business since his grand father, I.W.
-“Will” Hickham, founder of Ashley - Hickham, Uhr Company, and later Hickham Industries.
+"Will" Hickham, founder of Ashley - Hickham, Uhr Company, and later Hickham Industries.
 Will established one of the first non OEM repair facilities in the United States.
-In 1979 Steven's father, Steve Hickham Sr., founded Turbomachinery Industries.
+In 1979, Steven's father, Steve Hickham Sr., founded Turbomachinery Industries.
 Steven would grow up in and around the petrol chemical repair industry for most of his life.
 In 2023 he started working at his uncle's repair facility, Compressor and Turbine Services (CTS) in Houston, Texas continuing on his families legacy.